kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

   but there is a pretty vibrant community around for all of the other stuff.
 It will handle scheduling quizzes for you using spaced repetition and how well you know words.

+There's a website called [WaniKani][wanikani] (run by the same people behind [Tofugu][tofugu-wanikani]) which helps with learning to read kanji and words.
+Just like with [hiragana and katakana](#hiragana-and-katakana), they provide mnemonics to help visually remember things.

 There are a lot of people out there that swear by [Anki][anki].
 Personally, I tried it for a little bit but didn't find it as helpful as Renshuu